Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Kentucky Estate Tax

 Kentucky is a tax friendly-state for retirees.
 The state does not tax Social Security benefits, and it partially taxes withdrawals from retirement accounts like 401(k) plans and income from private and public pensions.
-Seniors can deduct up to $31,110 of all retirement income, so if your total retirement income from pensions and retirement accounts is less than that amount then you won’t pay income tax on it.
-Kentucky has a flat statewide income tax of 5%.
-Cities and counties can also charge an income tax, and total local income tax rates can range up to 3.55%.
+As of 2023, seniors can deduct up to $31,110 of all retirement income, so if your total retirement income from pensions and retirement accounts is less than that amount then you won’t pay income tax on it.
+Kentucky has a flat statewide income tax of 4.5%.
+Cities and counties can also charge an income tax.

 Kentucky can be a strong state to retire in because of the beneficial tax picture.
 There is a standard sales tax, low property taxes and the state does not tax social security benefits.
 Most importantly, the state of Kentucky is one of many states that does not impose an estate tax so you’ll only have to keep the federal tax in mind when making your estate plan.